Friday, August 22, 2025

 Where the same vulnerability issues keep showing up in complaints, using the Fishbone diagram and 5 Whys can help teams identify root causes and reduce repeat harm.

-Frequently asked questions: supporting customers who need additional support in complaint handling
+Frequently asked questions about supporting vulnerable customers in complaint handling